syncfusion-content/uwp-docs/uwp/SfPivotGauge/Common/Appearance.md

 ## Gauge label

-The visibility of gauge labels that are displayed inside the gauge can be toggled with the help of `ShowGaugeFactors` property.
+The visibility of gauge labels that are displayed inside the gauge can be toggled with the help of `ShowGaugeLabels` property.
 The following code snippet shows how to hide labels of the SfPivotGauge:

 {% tabs %}